Seatis/my-teaching-materials/project/music-player/specification.md

 `POST /playlist-tracks/:playlist_id`
  - Adds the track to the playlist provided `playlist_id`
- - System playlist cannot be created by the client

 `DELETE /playlist-tracks/:playlist_id/:track_id`
  - Deletes the given track with the `track_id` from the playlist with the `playlist_playlist`